Skip to content

 async def audit():

-workflow = SecurityAuditWorkflow(enable_cache=True)
+workflow = SecurityAuditWorkflow()

-result = await workflow.execute(target_path="./src")
+result = await workflow.execute(path="./src")

 print(f"\nCost: ${result.cost_report.total_cost:.4f}")